AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 There are two classes of functions we need for sums; constructors and destructors.

-In the simple case of ℕ + ℕ, the constructors are often denoted `inl` and `inr` or `Left` and `Right`, etc. In general, we can interpret a sum ℕ + ℕ + ℕ + ... + ℕ as n × ℕ, the product of a finite type of size n with ℕ. We can then describe constructors as pairs, (k, m) where k < n and m ∈ ℕ. We also have the case of summing ℕ with a finite set, n + ℕ. Since any repeated finite sums, n + m + ... + ℕ can be rolled into a single finite set (n + m + ...) + ℕ, we only need to address the binary case for full coverage.
+In the simple case of ℕ + ℕ, the constructors are often denoted `inl` and `inr` or `Left` and `Right`, etc. In general, we can interpret a sum ℕ + ℕ + ℕ + ... + ℕ as n × ℕ, the product of a finite type of size n with ℕ. We can then describe constructors as pairs, (k, m) where k < n and m ∈ ℕ. We also have the case of summing ℕ with a finite set, n + ℕ. Since any repeated finite sets sums, n + m + ... + ℕ can be rolled into a single finite set (n + m + ...) + ℕ, we only need to address the binary case for full coverage.

-The destructors are characterized by fusion functions.
-These will have a list of functions, one for each possible entry in a sum.
-The fusion function figures out which entry in the sum we have and applies the appropriate function.
-If we have an entry (k, m) ∈ n × ℕ and n functions, `fns`, fuse(`fns`, (k, m)) will return `fns[[k]]`(m), the kth function applied to m.

 Starting with the ℕ + ℕ case, the constructors just add a bit to the number, either `0` or `1` depending on the constructor, so that's easy to implement.